-This course aims to ensure that are those responsible for the safe use of work equipment have a clear understanding of the associated risks and the precautions required to ensure the safety themselves and others.
+This course aims to ensure that those responsible for the safe use of work equipment have a clear understanding of the associated risks and the precautions required to ensure the safety of themselves and others.

 The sessions will take half a day to complete and include the law around safe use of work equipment, risk assessment, suitability, maintenance, inspection, information and instructions, training, dangerous machinery parts, hazards protection, isolation from energy sources, control systems and specific risks.

 This interactive half-day workshop aims to ensure that directors and those who provide strategic leadership and direction within an organisation understand the importance of strategic safety management.

-Course topics includes managing risk, corporate manslaughter, leading health and safety, new sentencing guidelines and successful health and safety management.
+Course topics include managing risk, corporate manslaughter, leading health and safety, new sentencing guidelines and successful health and safety management.

 Designed for managers, supervisors and team leaders, this half-day course aims to improve awareness of stress and the impact it has on subordinates.
 The session will provide delegates with a clear understanding of the causes and effects of stress and the skills required for its management.

 This half-day course aims to ensure delegates are able to recognise the symptoms of stress and how to develop procedures and strategies to help reduce its impact on both the individual and the organisation.

 The session includes causes of stress, including work and non-work-related factors, symptoms of stress, behavioural effects, managing stress through word design and stress management strategies.